Diabetes: What happens if you don’t control diabetes? How to control it?

 When your blood sugar levels get out of control, it leads to various short-term health problems, such as hyperglycemia, hypoglycemia, or diabetic ketoacidosis.
 If your diabetes remains out of control for the long-term, it can damage important organs, such as the heart, kidneys, eyes, and nerves.
 As such, the patient starts developing heart disease, stroke, kidney disease, vision problems, and nerve illnesses.

 While these problems may not show up in diabetic kids or teenagers who have it for a few years, they can appear in the case of adults with diabetes.
 Sadly, kids and teens who have diabetes-2 and don’t control their blood sugar levels can be late for going into puberty stage and might not get as tall as they would have otherwise.

 However, if you keep diabetes under control, you can stay healthy and prevent health problems that might develop due to diabetes.

 As stated above, controlling diabetes is a three-way balancing act.
 You need to follow a balanced diet based on what vegetables and food items are good for you.
 You need to do exercise daily.
 You need to take medications as directed.

 We understand that there are lots of diabetes patients who want to choose an organic path to keep their diabetes under control.

-Luckily, there are supplements for diabetes control that are 100% organic, vegan, and gluten-free.
+Luckily, there are many organic vitamins and supplements for diabetes control that are 100% organic, vegan, and gluten-free.

 When it comes to controlling diabetes 2 with supplements that are green and organic, you might be wondering which supplement is the best choice.
 You should choose a supplement that provides you a natural way to enhance the effect of insulin and supports optimal blood sugar levels.